oitashg/ProTrack/README.md

 ## Codeforces API

-* You can get all the information about Codeforces data like data of user, contest or problems along with Methods and Return Objects from [Codeforces API](https://codeforces.com/apiHelp)
+* You can get all the information about Codeforces data like data of user, contests or problems along with Methods and Return Objects from [Codeforces API](https://codeforces.com/apiHelp)

 ## 🧹 Usage